Over 65 Flu clinics

 - request by letter to the surgery.

-Patient must now start ordering their own prescriptions when they have 7 days of medication left.
+Patients must now start ordering their own prescriptions when they have 7 days of medication left.

-the surgery aim to process your prescription request in 2 days. there may be circumstances where this may not be possible.
+the surgery aim to process your prescription request in 2 days.
+There may be circumstances where this may not be possible.

 Why is this happening?

 Under the old system many patients built up a stock of unused medication.
 This new system aims to be safer so GPs can closely monitor and discuss which medicines patient actually need.
 This improves your safety and gives you better control of your medicines.

 The CCG will hopefully save money by reducing wasted medication which can then be spent on the healthcare of Bradfords residents.

 Any concerns or complaints should be raised with Bradford CCG's patient support line.
 Information about the patient support line can be found on the CCG's websites, you can also call 01274 237562 or email BradfordCCGspatientsupport@bradford.nhs.uk

 Friends And Family Test